strands-project/strands_systems/README.md

 ## Setup your local development workspace
 This assumes you ahve a full current installation of the STRANDS system (e.g. in `/opt/strands` as described above).
 You checkout and create your own packages to work on in your local development workspace as described here.
+In ROS terms that is you *overlay* your own workspace

 1. create your workspace, e.g `mkdir catkin_ws`, and then change into it, e.g. `cd catkin_ws`
 1. initialse the catkin workspace: `mkdir src; cd src; catkin_init_workspace; cd ..`